The deadline to apply has been extended until February 15th, 2024

 Queen's M.A. students have been particularly successful in obtaining employment during the past decade.
 Recent placements include the Bank of Canada, the Department of Finance, Statistics Canada, Industry Canada, Health Canada, the World Bank, the International Monetary Fund, the Bank of Montreal, Toronto Dominion Bank, Deloitte-Touche, Angus-Reid, Arthur Anderson, the Federal Reserve Bank of Chicago, and Goldman Sachs.

-The School of Graduate Studies and Research requires at least an upper second class average.
+The School of Graduate Studies and Postdoctoral Affairs requires at least an upper second class average.
 Most successful applicants, however, have a strong first class average.
-The percentage score for first class standing is 80% and over, or the letter grade “A” and a second class standing is 65 to 79 percent, or the letter grade “B”.
-Admission to our programs is highly competitive with hundreds of applications each year.
+The percentage score for first class standing is 80 percent and over, or the letter grade “A”; a second class standing is 65 to 79 percent, or the letter grade “B”.
+Admission to our programs is highly competitive, with hundreds of applications each year.
 We are unable to comment on the likelihood of admission based on grades as this depends on the annual pool of applicants.

 Apply to the MA program

-Deadline information: The January 21 deadline only applies to the submission of the online application; we expect supporting documents to follow as soon as possible (by March 1).
-We begin evaluating applications as they are completed (after the deadline), so you should make sure that your application is complete as soon as possible.
-We will continue to allow applications to be submitted until our program is full.
+Deadline information: The February 1 deadline only applies to the submission of the online application; we expect supporting documents to follow as soon as possible (by March 1).
+We begin evaluating applications immediately after the February 1 deadline, so please make sure that your application is complete as soon as possible.
+We will continue to allow applications to be submitted until our program is full, but if you are submitting after February 1, please alert the Graduate Assistant via email (email@example.com).

 Step 1: Apply to the MA program

-All applications for graduate study at Queen's University must be submitted online via the School of Graduate Studies application portal.
+All applications for graduate study at Queen's University must be submitted online via the School of Graduate Studies and Postdoctoral Affairs application portal.

 Step 2: Two Academic References